UWTSD Home - Institutes and Academies - Institute of Education and Humanities - Institute of Education and Humanities Staff - Prof Catrin H Williams

-Most of my teaching falls within the area of New Testament Studies (especially Gospels and the Book of Revelation), although at undergraduate level I also contribute to modules that focus on the relationship between Judaism and Christianity.
+Most of my undergraduate/postgraduate teaching falls within the area of New Testament Studies.
 At present I coordinate and/or contribute to the following undergraduate modules:

 - Jesus through Faith and Culture

-For the MA in Biblical Interpretation I coordinate and/or contribute to the following modules:
+For the MA in Biblical Interpretation I offer the following modules:

 - The Gospel of John

-I supervise a number of postgraduate research students, whose topics include the following:
+I supervise the dissertations of a number of postgraduate research students, whose topics include the following:

-- The retelling of the story of Israel in the Gospel of John
+- The Retelling of the Story of Israel in the Gospel of John (completed)

 My research focuses primarily on the Gospel of John, particularly its reception of Jewish scripture and tradition.
 My first book examined the origins and significance of divine self-declaratory pronouncements in ancient Judaism and early Christianity, including the Gospels of Mark and John: I am He: The Interpretation of ’Anî Hû’ in Jewish and Early Christian Literature (2000).

-I have co-edited (with Professor Tom Thatcher, Cincinnati Christianity University) the volume Engaging with CH Dodd on the Gospel of John: Sixty Years of Tradition and Interpretation (CUP, 2013), in which twelve Johannine scholars assess the contribution of C.H.
+I have co-edited (with Tom Thatcher) the volume Engaging with CH Dodd on the Gospel of John: Sixty Years of Tradition and Interpretation (CUP, 2013), in which twelve Johannine scholars assess the contribution of C.H.
 Dodd to Johannine scholarship in his two landmark studies: The Interpretation of the Fourth Gospel (CUP, 1953) and Historical Tradition in the Fourth Gospel (CUP, 1963).

-Most recently I have edited a volume on John’s Gospel and Jewish apocalyptic (with Professor Christopher Rowland, University of Oxford), entitled John’s Gospel and Intimations of Apocalyptic (Bloomsbury T&T Clark, 2013).
+I have also edited a volume on John’s Gospel and Jewish apocalyptic (with Christopher Rowland), entitled John’s Gospel and Intimations of Apocalyptic (Bloomsbury T&T Clark, 2013).
 The volume brings together twelve specialists in the fields of Jewish apocalyptic and Johannine studies who explore ways in which the apocalyptic traditions of Judaism may have contributed to the Gospel’s outlook and to some of its most distinctive motifs.

 My expertise falls into the following categories:

-- The interpretation of the Jewish Scriptures in late Second Temple Judaism
+- The Interpretation of the Jewish Scriptures in Second Temple Judaism and Early Christianity

 - Post-biblical Judaism (including targumic and rabbinic traditions)